leogabac/suisave/README.md

 - Intallation script with a `.desktop` for easy access.
 - Configuration script.
 - Logging.
-- Custom backups that point to specific directories, users, disks and flags.
 - Root backups.
 - A Simple GUI so that my mother can use it.